neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 ![examples](https://junyanz.github.io/CycleGAN/images/objects.jpg)

-Cyclegan is the method that is responsible for the creations shown above.
-It's a method of unpaired image to image translation.
-In this article I'll describe how Cyclegan works in simple(ish) terms.
+Cyclegan is a method of unpaired image to image translation.
+The loss functions that allow this to occur are super intere

+In this article I'll describe the mathematics behind Cyclegan in simple(ish) terms.

 # Unpaired vs Paired